salpida-foundation/proxy-benchmark-track/README.md

 - not a Proxy Sal-Meter;
 - not a CAIS-compliant device implementation;
 - not a validated consciousness measurement system;
-- not a clinical, diagnostic, therapeutic, psychiatric, medical, employment, insurance, legal, educational, eligibility, or surveillance system;
+- not a clinical, diagnostic, therapeutic, psychiatric, medical, employment, insurance, legal, educational, eligibility, counseling, mediation-service, or surveillance system;
 - not a certification, conformance, or mark-usage surface;
 - not a closed-loop intervention system;
 - not a production monitoring system;